yanmin-gong/draftsgong.github.io/_pages/cv.md

 Work experience
 ======
-* Summer 2015: Research Assistant
-  * Github University
-  * Duties included: Tagging issues
-  * Supervisor: Professor Git

-* Fall 2015: Research Assistant
+ * 08/2019 -- present: Assistant Professor
-  * Github University
-  * Duties included: Merging pull requests
+  * Department of Electrical and Computer Engineering
+	* The University of Texas at San Antonio, San Antonio, TX

-  * Supervisor: Professor Hub
+ * 08/2016 -- 07/2019: Assistant Professor
+  * School of Electrical and Computer Engineering
+	* Oklahoma State University, Stillwater, OK

 Skills
 ======